adhamenaya/AndroidMosaicLayout/README.md

 };
 ```

-#You can dseign the layout in 92 different patterns!
+##You can design the layout in 92 different patterns!